MrWangJustToDo/reactivity-store/readme.md

-withPersist; // support auto cache the state to the `Storage` withActions; // support define the action for the state withNameSpace; // support define the namespace for the state, and support reduxDevTools in develop mode withSelectorOptions // withDeepSelector; // support deep selector / stable selector for the state, can be used for performance optimization
+withPersist; // support auto cache the state to the `Storage` withActions; // support define the action for the state withNameSpace; // support define the namespace for the state, and support reduxDevTools in develop mode withSelectorOptions; // withDeepSelector; // support deep selector / stable selector for the state, can be used for performance optimization

 // TODO (maybe won't)
 withComputed; // support define the computed value for the state